2119 Bradford Drive, Arlington TX 76010

-We include a Schenck Vibronex probe which is an eddy current sensor.
+As a no cost option, we would instead supply a Schenck Vibronex probe which is a similar eddy current sensor with some advantages.
 These are just like the Bently probes except the oscillator/demodulator electronics are inside the sensor making for a much more simple setup.
-Since the electronics are inside the sensor, there is no requirement for a special calibrated cable.
-The dimensions of the Vibronex are the same as the Bently probe.
+Since the electronics are inside the sensor, there is no requirement for a special calibrated cable and separate proximeter box.
 The temperature limit is lower for the Schenck probe as compared to the Bently but this is not an issue during rotor repair.
-If you prefer to use your existing eddy probe, then we will provide an adapter cable.
+If you prefer to use your existing eddy probe, then we will provide an adapter cable and discount the price.

-An LVDT type probe is used for measuring mechanical run out.
-The probe tip is interchangeable with any AGT type indicator tip like those used on Starret indicators.
+An LVDT type probe is used for measuring mechanical runout.
+The probe tip is interchangeable with any standard type indicator tip having a M2.5x0.45 thread.
+This probe comes with a Nylon tip so as not to mark your shaft's probe area.
 The electronics to drive this probe are internal to the interface box.
 By setting up both probes, the software can show you both the mechanical and electrical run out at the same time for one probe surface.
 This is displayed graphically with displacement/gap vs angle.
 Usually these probes are 90 from each other if measurements are taken in V-blocks because they would be setup normal to the V-block surface.
 The software shifts the trace in the graph so that both traces are in phase.

 The encoder is used to monitor the angle during the measurement.
 This allows the operator to turn the rotor by hand and the plots will still be correct with respect to the angle.
 If you are turning with a machine at constant speed, you do not have to connect the encoder.
 The encoder is provided on a magnetic base and has a pulley on it.
 The encoder can be driven by a Buna belt, or the pulley can ride tangentially on the surface of the rotor.
 Since the encoder bracket is springloaded, it will mantain contact with the rotor.
 There is a threaded insert in the center of the pulley so the encoder can be directly driven.
 If directly driven, the proximity switch is not required because the internal index of the encoder can be used for the trigger signal.
 The interface box is designed to eliminate the errors inherent with encoders such as ringing in the lines as well as chatter that is caused when the encoder stops on a transition of the quadrature.
 Please call for a description on how this works.